cryptozeny/cpuminer-opt-sugarchain/README.md

 Requirements
 ------------

-1. A x86_64 architecture CPU with a minimum of SSE2 support.
-This includes Intel Core2 and newer and AMD equivalents.
-In order to take advantage of AES_NI optimizations a CPU with AES_NI is required.
-This includes Intel Westbridge and newer and AMD equivalents.
+1. A x64 bit (x86_64) CPU with a minimum of SSE2 support.
+This includes Intel Core2 and newer, and AMD equivalents.
+In order to take advantage of AES_NI optimizations, a CPU with AES_NI is required.
+This includes Intel Westbridge and newer, and AMD equivalents.
 Further optimizations are available on some algoritms for CPUs with AVX and AVX2, Sandybridge and Haswell respectively.

 Older CPUs are supported by cpuminer-multi by TPruvot but at reduced